SBRCNottingham/gsmodutils/README.rst

 **Version 0.0.3**:

-* Added `gsmodutils.utils.design_annoation` decorator for annotating python based designs.
+Added `gsmodutils.utils.design_annoation` decorator for annotating python based designs.
+Fixed GsmodutilsModel.save_model for sbml models (it used to save it as a matlab).

 **Version 0.0.2:**

-* Changed method for test ids to separators being "::" for example "test_pytest.py::test_func" or "design::design_id"
+Changed method for test ids to separators being "::" for example "test_pytest.py::test_func" or "design::design_id"

-* Major refactor of test loading classes
+Major refactor of test loading classes:

 * CLI and gsmodutils.test.tester class API remains the same
 * Tests are now encapsulated around TestInstance classes
 * Hierarchy of logs is stored
 * Encapsulates individual tests better
 * Can run child tests in isolation
 * Allows access to python tests with runtime specified models (useful for python based interaction)

-* GSModutilsModel class to allow the selection of specific tests related to the loaded model.
+GSModutilsModel class to allow the selection of specific tests related to the loaded model.

 Usage
 -----